 Additives

 Other additives may give the oil a longer lifespan, as well as helping to reduce the wear of the various internal components.
-There are some that will help to lower the freezing point, allowing for it to be used in colder conditions, as well as various detergents that help to keep the oil clean, making it that bit more efficient at keeping the engine clean as well.
+There are some that will help lower the freezing point, allowing for it to be used in colder conditions, as well as various detergents that help to keep the oil clean, making it that bit more efficient at keeping the engine clean as well.

 The Importance Of Using The Right Oil

-The engine oil used in any car has a similar purpose, but in an F1 car this purpose is even more pronounced.
+The engine oil used in any car has a similar purpose, but in an F1 car this purpose is even more important.
 Essentially, the oil needs to work on keeping a balance of temperatures within the internals of the car.
-If the engine gets too hot, there can be massively disastrous consequences for the driver, and for the car itself if the engine is damaged beyond repair.
+If the engine gets too hot, there can be massively disastrous consequences for the driver and for the car itself if the engine is damaged beyond repair.

-The importance of the oil does not just lie in its ability to keep the engine running during a race, but it also needs to contribute to the longevity of the engine too.
+The importance of the oil doesn’t just lie in its ability to keep the engine running during a race, but it also needs to contribute to the longevity of the engine too.
 F1 teams can only use a certain number of engines throughout the season, and if they go over this limit, they face severe penalties.
 So, the oil needs to help protect the engine throughout the year.

-F1 Oil Suppliers And Teams
+F1 Oil Suppliers & Teams

 Mercedes & Petronas